 Facts Hospitality Needs to Know to Prevent Covid

 When it comes to information on Covid, hotels are in a much different (and better) place than at the beginning of 2020.
-For one, many hotels have learned how to make their properties more agile and scale their operations.
+For one, many hotels have learned how to make their properties more agile and scale their digital operations.
 And outside of hospitality, we’ve all learned more about Covid itself, especially transmission, and what we can do to prevent it.

 The good news is that the risk of getting Covid from surface (or fomite) transmission is low.
 The main method of transmission remains respiratory droplets (ex: sneezing).
 However, this fact doesn’t replace the need to practice standard hygiene policies, nor avoid easy precautionary measures.